Pediatric Gastroenterology Opportunity in Peoria, IL

-• The department of pediatrics, University of Illinois College of Medicine at Peoria and the Children’s Hospital of Illinois are seeking a physician with expertise in pediatric endocrinology to serve as a full time member of the faculty.
+- The department of pediatrics, University of Illinois College of Medicine at Peoria and the Children’s Hospital of Illinois are seeking a physician with expertise in pediatric gastroenterology to serve as a full time member of the faculty.

-• Professional components include in-patient rotation coverage and general endocrinology clinic coverage.
+- Professional components include in-patient rotation coverage and general gastroenterology clinic coverage.

-• Scholarly and research interests are highly desirable, along with teaching medical students and residents.
+- Scholarly and research interests are highly desirable, along with experience in teaching medical students and residents.

-• The candidate must be board certified or board-eligible in pediatric endocrinology.
+- The candidate must be board certified or board-eligible in pediatric gastroenterology.

 As a premier children’s hospital, we address the spiritual, emotional and physical needs of the pediatric patient based on three principles:

 - Children are unique and have very special needs.

 - A child’s illness impacts the entire family.